Contra Roosh V. on Evolution

 Another often-heard quote is that humans constantly manipulate and lie to achieve their ends, but such tactics can only work against a backdrop of honesty and truth telling, since lying is a parasitic behavior that needs the “clean” behavior to be effective.
 Therefore being honest is the original human state, while lying is the parasitic and more rare form of communication.

 Lying does not depend on a background of honesty.
 It is often the opposite.
 Lying begets more lying, and lying becomes obligatory.
 We must participate in shared deceptions or be ostracized.
-Exposing the big shared lie is the ultimate heresy.
+The pretense of altruism is one of those shared deceptions.

 …it is not hard to see what the result would be, if in the future such manipulative communication were to become universal, or even nearly so.
 Communication, whether manipulative or otherwise, would then just die out altogether, for the simple reason that no hearer would ever know what any speaker meant by the words he uttered.

-No, communication would just be somewhat competitive and somewhat cooperative, somewhat honest and somewhat deceptive, as it in fact is.
+No, communication would just be somewhat competitive and somewhat cooperative, somewhat honest and somewhat deceptive — as it is.

 …human intelligence and consciousness plainly have a degree of autonomy which is wildly inconsistent with Darwinism.
 If intelligence and consciousness in humans are always subordinated, like all other adaptations of organisms, to their striving to increase, then The Origin of Species was an attempt by Darwin to increase the number of his descendants.
 But it was not.